• Home

 Park Hopping for Shades of Green Guests

-Shades of Green does a decent job of getting you to the theme parks, but does not offer any help to Park Hop.
-The only way to use Shades of Green transportation to park would be to wait for the return bus to Shades of Green at the park you started your day in, then wait at Shades of Green for the bus to the next park.
+Shades of Green does a decent job of getting you to the theme parks and Disney Springs, but does not offer any help to get to other resorts on property or to Park Hop.
+The only way to use Shades of Green transportation to Park Hop would be to return to Shades of Green from the park you started your day in, and then once at Shades of Green wait for the bus to your next park.
 This could potentially take you up to a couple of hours.

 Disney World does offer transportation to park hop that is available to everyone!

-Besides this bus service there are a couple of other options when traveling between Epcot and Disney Hollywood Studios.
-There are are 3 other options between the to nearby parks, walking, Boat Taxi Service, and the Disney Skyliner.
+Besides this bus service there are a couple of other options when traveling between EPCOT and Disney Hollywood Studios.
+There are actually 3 options between the two nearby parks EPCOT and Hollywood Studios, walking, Boat Taxi Service, and the Disney Skyliner.

 See: The Military Disney Tips Guide to Park Hopping, in this post I cover transportation for Park Hopping extensively.